 Where an Update Device Configuration (Billing Calendar) (SRV 6.8) Service Request has never been successfully executed in relation to the target SMETS1 ESME the S1SP shall return a SMETS1 Alert indicating failure.

+The provisions of Clause 18.17(j) also apply to this Service Request.

-Retrieve Billing Data Log (Payment Based Debt Payments) (SRV 4.4.4),
+Retrieve Billing Data Log (Payment Based Debt Payments) (SRV 4.4.4)

 Where an Add Credit Command has never resulted in the recovery of any Payment-based Debt (with their SMETS1 meanings) on the target SMETS1 GSME the S1SP shall return a SMETS1 Alert indicating failure.

-Retrieve Billing Data Log (Prepayment Credits) (SRV 4.4.5),
+Retrieve Billing Data Log (Prepayment Credits) (SRV 4.4.5)

 Where the LogEntry containing the PrepaymentCredits cannot be provided in the SMETS1 Response from the SMETS1 ESME, the S1SP shall, for each LogEntry, return an Unsupported Value for each PrepaymentCredits element in the SMETS1 Response (with their MMC meanings).

-Retrieve Import Daily Read Log (SRV 4.6.1),
+Retrieve Import Daily Read Log (SRV 4.6.1)

 The provisions of Clauses 18.17 18.17(b) to 18.17 18.17(c) apply to this Service Request